carlosal1015/infomath/content/tmp/free_software_for_scientific_computing.md

 <p>&nbsp;</p>

 <!-- <<<HDF>>> -->
-## <A NAME="HDF"></A> HDF
+## <a name="HDF"></a> HDF

-"*WELCOME to the Hierarchical Data Format (HDF) home page at the National Center for Supercomputing Applications.
+"*WELCOME to the Hierarchical Data Format (HDF) home page at the National Center for Supercomputing Applications.*

-The HDF project involves the development and support of software and file formats for scientific data management.
+*The HDF project involves the development and support of software and file formats for scientific data management.
 The HDF software includes
 I/O libraries and tools for analyzing, visualizing, and converting scientific data.
 There are two HDF formats, HDF (4.x and previous releases) and HDF5.
-These formats are completely different and NOT compatible. ( NOTE: There are no plans to drop support for HDF 4.x )
+These formats are completely different and NOT compatible. ( NOTE: There are no plans to drop support for HDF 4.x )*

-The HDF software is developed and supported by NCSA and is freely available.
+*The HDF software is developed and supported by NCSA and is freely available.
 It is used world-wide in many fields, including Environmental
 Science, Neutron Scattering, Non-Destructive Testing, and Aerospace, to name a few.
-Scientific projects that use HDF include NASA's
-HDF-EOS project, and the DOE's Advanced Simulation and Computing Program. *"
+Scientific projects that use HDF include NASA's HDF-EOS project, and the DOE's Advanced Simulation and Computing Program.*"

 ### Documentation